Cromarty Maritime Information

 University of Aberdeen Lighthouse Field Station

-SInce 1990, the Lighthouse Field Station has provided a Highland base for the Zoology Department's research and teaching on the ecology of seals, dolphins and other marine wildlife.
+Since 1990, the Lighthouse Field Station has provided a Highland base for the Institute of Biological and Environmental Sciences' research and teaching on the ecology of seals, dolphins and other marine wildlife.

 Safety at sea

 Our local Lifeboat station covering the Cromarty Firth